-Founded in 2014, Against the Stream Boston is a Theravada Buddhist community offering weekly group meditation and dharma talks as well as daylong and residential retreats.
+Founded in 2014, Against the Stream Boston is a Buddhist community in the Western insight (vipassana) tradition, rooted in the Theravada lineage preserved today mainly in Southeast Asia.
+We offer weekly group meditation and dharma talks as well as daylong and residential retreats.
 Our guiding teacher is Chris Crotty.

-We are affiliated with Against the Stream Buddhist Meditation Society, founded in 2007 by Noah Levine, author of Dharma Punx, Against the Stream, Heart of the Revolution, and Refuge Recovery.
+We are affiliated with Against the Stream Buddhist Meditation Society, founded in 2007 in Los Angeles.
 The mission of Against the Stream is to make the teachings of the Buddha available to all who are interested.
 We wish to create and sustain communities of healthy, accountable, wise, and compassionate people from all walks of life.
 We welcome people from all racial, economic, sexual, social, political, and religious backgrounds and preferences and believe that the path of awakening is attainable by all and should be available to all.
 We strive to create a safe environment for all who come to practice.

 ATS Boston meets every Thursday from 7:15 to 8:45 p.m. at Karma Yoga Studio in Harvard Square (1120 Massachusetts Ave., Cambridge).
 Meetings typically begin with 20 to 30 minutes of guided meditation, followed by a dharma talk and discussion with our guiding teacher, Chris Crotty, or another teacher or facilitator.

 Though grounded in the Theravada tradition, we strive to expose our members to diverse approaches to the dharma by occasionally hosting teachers from other traditions, such as Tibetan or Zen Buddhism.